k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: monsters can wield two-handed weapons while wearing bracers
 - Satyrs enjoy booze
 - Code formatting from last commit
+- Include satyr, chance of random nymphs on some of the Druid quest levels